 For first-time visitors who want to get a quickie overview of a city's highlights, there are a few quick and easy ways to accomplish it.
 Which one you choose is mainly dependent on your budget and how much time you have.

-- If you have only a few hours between flights, you can take a private layover tour (here's the list).
+- If you have only a few hours between flights, you can take a private layover tour Search for a guided tour here.

-- If you have more time, take advantage of the city's hop on/hop off tour bus.
-It is an easy way to learn about its history, the “must-see” sights, and how to get to them.
+- If you have more time, you can take advantage of the HOHOs—hop on/hop off tour buses.
+It is an easy way to learn about its history, the “must-see” sights, and takes you to them.
+Many companies offer them; we have been pleased with City Sightseeing.

-The one-day city tour bus is usually an open-top, double-decker variety that goes on a set loop around the city.
+The tour bus is usually an open-top, double-decker variety that goes on a set loop around the city.
+Sometimes, they offer more than one city itinerary.
+It depends on the size of the city and how spread out the attractions are.

 - Passengers listen to a recording that shares history and interesting facts about the city through the provided earphones.